jmacdonald/amp/documentation/pages/configuration.md

 # Configuration

-Amp uses a YAML file to define preferences.
+Amp uses a YAML file to define preferences that sit in a platform-dependent configuration folder.
 The easiest way to edit these is to use the built-in `preferences::edit` command, which can be run in command mode.
+There's a corresponding `reload` command, too, if you persist any changes.

+!!! tip
+    If you want to version this file, the aforementioned `edit` command will display the full path at the bottom of the screen once the preferences have been loaded into a new buffer for editing.

 ## General Options